+Magnesium deficiency may increase the risk of osteoporosis and bone fractures, though many factors influence this risk.

+Keep in mind that everyone becomes fatigued from time to time.
+Typically, it simply means you need to rest.
+However, severe or persistent fatigue may indicate a health problem.

-Magnesium deficiency may increase the risk of osteoporosis and bone fractures, though this risk is influenced by many factors.
+(New entry) Magnesium deficiency may increase the risk of osteoporosis and bone fractures, though many factors influence this risk.

 Keep in mind that everyone becomes fatigued from time to time.
 Typically, it simply means you need to rest.
 However, severe or persistent fatigue may indicate a health problem.